 The Substance Abuse and Mental Health Services Administration (SAMHSA) cites that medications can help treat substance use disorders, sustain recovery, and prevent overdose.
 Opioid treatment programs use medicine in combination with counseling.
 Methadone and buprenorphine are two FDA-approved medications used to treat opioid use disorders by activating the opioid receptors, preventing withdrawal, and reducing cravings for opioids.

-Since the pandemic, much research has surfaced on telemedicine opioid treatment.
+Since the pandemic, much research has surfaced on telemedicine for addiction treatment.
 A study published in JAMA Network found that Medicare beneficiaries who used telemedicine opioid treatment with medications for opioid use disorder (OUD) during the COVID-19 pandemic had a lower likelihood of fatal drug overdose.
 Another study reports that telemedicine opioid treatment improved the treatment of opioid disorders during the COVID-19 pandemic.
 As a result, patients were likelier to stay on their medications and less likely to overdose, leading to support for expanding telemedicine opioid treatment access.

 Telemedicine Opioid Treatment and Preventing Overdose Deaths